On October 8, most countries celebrate International Dyslexia Day by illuminating places and monuments in turquoise.

-Several organizations under the leadership of DISFAM are working for the United Nations General Assembly to declare October 8 as world dyslexia day.
+Several organizations under the leadership of the OIDEA and DISFAM are working for the United Nations General Assembly to declare October 8 as world dyslexia day.

 The diplomat Isaías Medina has already been designated as responsible for writing the draft and coordinating all the countries that have given official support to this declaration.

 - October 1: Conference on Dyslexia and the University

 - October 8: Illumination of places and monuments